wolfeidau/aws-iot-go/README.md

 # License

-This code is released under the MIT license see the LICENSE.md file for more details.
+iot-aws-go is Copyright (c) 2015 Mark Wolfe @wolfeidau and licensed under the MIT license.
+All rights not explicitly granted in the MIT license are reserved.
+See the included LICENSE.md file for more details.